FAReTek1/geo2d/README.md

 This is a 2D geometry library which is built for [goboscript](https://github.com/aspizu/goboscript).
 It is designed to be used with [inflator](https://github.com/faretek1/inflator).

+2D intersection scripts and stucts for geometrical objects does not directly implement a Vector/Point/Node struct - it uses vec2.gs Intersections belong to the simpler object (i.e. less params)

 ## Credits

 ...